P-p-H-d/mlib/README.md

 * 2: for WINDOWS header windows.h
 * 3: for POSIX THREAD header pthread.h

-Default value: autodetect in function of the running system.
+Default value: auto-detect in function of the running system.

 ### M\_USE\_WORKER